exonum/exonum-doc/src/architecture/services.md

     In the future releases services will be able to be deployed dynamically as shared libraries.

-> Maybe we should update the Exonum version here
-> so that it does not stand out that much.
-> It's not that specifying 0.1 is meaningful to the user.

 ### Initialization

 Each time a validating or auditing node is started, it initializes all